-[52] For the first case (Figure 5a), there was no sediment wave formation.
-We call this the "no SW" phase.
-It is characterized by a final uniform slope topography.
-As more flows are deposited the obstacle is removed from the topography.
-Further characteristics of this phase can be seen in Figures 6a and 7.
-Figure 6 shows the profile of the particle concentration in flow and the depth averaged current variables in the same manner as Figure 2.
-The time evolution of the suspended mass in the flow, m(t), and the front position, $x{tin}(t)$, are shown in Figure 7 in the same manner as Figure 3.
-Note the simple structure to the flow in Figure 6a.
-The flow is divided into the head with an elevated velocity and concentration.
+be seen in Figs. 6a and 7.
+Figure 6 shows the profile of the particle concentration in flow and the depth averaged current variables in the same manner as Fig. 2.
+The time evolution of the suspended mass in the flow, m(t), and the front position, $x{tip}(t)$, are shown in Fig. 7 in the same manner as Fig. 3.
+Note the simple structure to the flow in Fig. 6a.
+The flow is divided into the head with and elevated velocity and concentration.
 It is modestly supercritical as evidenced by F_2 .
 The head is followed by a subcritical body.
-There is no appreciable erosion as evidenced by the small values of $V{\rm shr}^{\rm s}$.
+There is no appreciable erosion as evidenced by the small values of $V{\rm shr}^5$.
 There is little structure within these two parts of the flow.
 Figure 7 shows a monotonically decreasing mass and a reduced front velocity of 0.42 in normalized units and 2.3 m/s in dimensional units.
-An important thing to note about this phase is that the initial substrate is at no point steep enough in slope to support self sustainment according to the criterion presented in Blanchette et al. [2005].
-This criterion gives the critical angle, θ_c , for self sustainment as a function of c_0 , H, and d.
-The characteristics of the deposited beds shown in Figure 5a, are quite simple.
-Even though there have been many flows there appears to be one massive bed that becomes gradually more fine grained downslope and gradually more coarse grained going from the bottom to the top of this massive bed.
+An important thing to note about this phase is that the initial substrate is at no point steep enough in slope to support self sustainment according to the criteria presented in Blanchette et al.3.
+This criteria gives the critical angle, θ_c , for self sustainment as a function of c_0 , H, and d.
+The characteristics of the deposited beds shown in Fig. 5a, are quite simple.
+Eventhough there have been many flows there